-Your doctor may perform the test if he or she suspects you have a condition that affects your RBCs, or if there is any sign that you have low blood oxygen.
-Such signs might be anemia, bruising, general fatigue, and/or nutritional deficiencies.
+Your doctor may perform the test if they suspect you have a condition that affects your RBCs or if there’s any sign that you have low blood oxygen.
+The signs of low blood oxygen include:

-Often, a CBC test will be part of a routine physical examination, since it is a good indicator of your overall health.
+A CBC test will often be part of a routine physical exam because it’s a good indicator of your overall health.
 It may also be performed before a surgery.

-If you have been previously diagnosed with a blood condition that may affect RBC count or you are taking any medications that affect your RBCs, your doctor may order the test to monitor your condition or treatment.
+If you have a diagnosed blood condition that may affect RBC count or you’re taking any medications that affect your RBCs, your doctor may order the test to monitor your condition or treatment.

-An RBC count is a simple blood test performed by a healthcare practitioner at your doctor’s office.
-Blood will be drawn from a vein, usually at the inside of your elbow.
+An RBC count is a simple blood test performed by a healthcare provider at your doctor’s office.
+They will draw blood from your vein, usually on the inside of your elbow.
 The steps involved in the blood draw typically are:

-- The puncture site will be cleaned with an antiseptic.
+- The healthcare provider will clean the puncture site with an antiseptic.

-- A healthcare provider will wrap an elastic band around the upper arm in order to make your vein swell with blood.
+- They will wrap an elastic band around your upper arm to make your vein swell with blood.

-- A needle will be gently inserted into the vein, and blood will collect in an attached vial or tube.
+- They will gently insert a needle into your vein and collect the blood in an attached vial or tube.

-- The elastic band will be removed from your arm.
+- They will then remove the needle and elastic band from your arm.

-- The blood sample will be sent to a laboratory for analysis.
+- The healthcare provider will send your blood sample to a laboratory for analysis.

-There is no special preparation required for this test.
-However, you should tell your doctor if you are taking any medications, including over-the-counter drugs or supplements.
+There’s no special preparation required for this test.
+However, you should tell your doctor if you’re taking medications, including any over-the-counter drugs or supplements.

-Talk to your doctor to find out if any other preparation is required.
+Talk to your doctor to find out if any other preparation is necessary.

-As with any blood test, there is a risk of bleeding, bruising, and/or infection at the puncture site.
-You may feel moderate pain or a sharp pricking sensation when the needle is first inserted into your arm.
+As with any blood test, there’s a risk of bleeding, bruising, or infection at the puncture site.
+You may feel moderate pain or a sharp pricking sensation when the needle first enters your arm.

-If your RBC is higher than normal, it is called erythrocytosis.
-This may be caused by:
+You have erythrocytosis if your RBC count is higher than normal.
+This may be due to: